What are Command Line Arguments?

 $ my_program arg1 arg2 arg3

-- Here, arg1, arg2 and arg3 are command-line arguments passed to the program my_program.
+- arg1, arg2, and arg3 are command-line arguments.

-How to Handle Command Line Arguments in Rust
+How to Handle Command Line Arguments in Rust?

-function to retrieve command-line arguments.
+Rust’s std::env module provides the args function to retrieve command-line arguments.
 The arguments are returned as an iterator, which can be collected into a vector for easier processing.

-1. Getting Command Line Arguments
+1) Getting Command Line Arguments

 Example: Retrieving Command-Line Arguments